cudy789/AMPL/docs/installation/setup-system.rst

       The letters will not show up as you type them in, this is to keep  your password a secret from people looking at your screen.

    Now you should see the following screen.
 This is a "terminal" connected to your Raspberry Pi.
-We will be using the terminal in the next steps to install and configure AMPL.
+We will be using the terminal in the next steps to install and configure MAPLE.

    .. image:: /res/installation/putty-logged-in.png